 In accordance with the Contribution, Conveyance, and Assumption Agreement by and between the Partnership and the partners, dated as of October 24, 2007, since an initial private or public offering of the Partnership was not consummated by October 24, 2009, the managing general partner of the Partnership can require the Company to purchase the managing GP interest.
 This put right expires on the earlier of (1) October 24, 2012 or (2) the closing of the Partnership's initial private or public offering.
-If the Partnership's initial private or public offering is not consummated by October 24, 2012, the Company has the right to require the managing general partner to sell the managing GP interest to the Company.
+If the Partnership's initial private or public offering is not consummated by October 24, 2012 or (2) the closing of the Partnership's initial private or public offering.
+In the company has the right or equire the managing general partner to sell the managing GP interest to the Company.
 This call right expires on the closing of the Partnership's initial private or public offering.
 In the event of an exercise of a put right or a call right, the purchase price will be the fair market value of the managing GP interest at the time of the purchase determined by an independent investment banking firm selected by the Company and the managing general partner.